-Password, Confirm Password Pas nbers, or the underscore This field is available when Type is set to Local.
-Type Select Local, LDAP, or RADIUS.
+Administrator Name of the administrator account.
+The name must be 1 to 30 characters using upper-case letters, lower-case letters, numbers, or the underscore character ().
+Password, Confirm Password Password of the account.
+The password must be 6 to 64 characters using upper-case letters, lower-case letters, numbers, or special characters.
+This field is available when Type is set to Local . Туре Select Local, LDAP, or RADIUS.
 LDAP Server When Type is LDAP , select an LDAP Server .
-Fo Servers on page 62. or more information, see LDAP RADIUS Server When Type is RADIUS, select a RADIUS Server RADIUS Servers. r.
-For more information, see Admin Profile Select the Admin Profile.
+For more information, see LDAP Servers on page 46.
+RADIUS Server When Type is RADIUS , select a RADIUS Server .
+For more information, see RADIUS Servers.
+Admin Profile Select the Admin Profile.
 Trusted Host 1, Trusted Host 2, Trusted Host 3 Enter up to three IPv4 trusted hosts.
-Only users a FortiDeceptor. from trusted hosts can access Trusted IPv6 Host 1, Trusted Enter up to three IPv6 trusted hosts.
-Only users IPv6 Host 2, Trusted IPv6 FortiDeceptor.
-Host 3 from trusted hosts can access Comments Enter an optional comment.
+Only users from trusted hosts can access FortiDeceptor.
+Trusted IPv6 Host 1, Trusted IPv6 Host 2, Trusted IPv6 Host 3 Enter up to three IPv6 trusted hosts.
+Only users from trusted hosts can access FortiDeceptor.
+Comments Enter an optional comment.